Mathematics (MAT)

 3, 3/0

-Prerequisites: MAT 127 or MAT 162 and MAT 270 or permission of instructor.
+Prerequisites: MAT 127 or MAT 162.
 Probability (graphic representations, descriptions of probabilistic events, combinatorics and combinatorial probability); discrete and continuous probability distributions; descriptive statistics; estimation and tests of hypotheses concerning means, proportions, variance and standard deviation and differences between means and proportions.
 Offered spring semester only.

 MAT 351 ELEMENTARY THEORY OF NUMBERS